NBA Trade News: Minnesota Timberwolves Ship Jimmy Butler To Philadelphia 76ers For Multiple Players

 Jimmy Butler has obviously been at odds with the Minnesota Timberwolves and even demanded a trade before the season began, but he wasn’t granted one.
-Butler has continued to play at a high level, but his desire to be traded never went away and the T-Wolves obviously just wanted to get over the drama.
+Butler has continued to play at a high level, but his desire to be traded never went away and the T-Wolves apparently wanted to get over the drama.
 On Saturday, the NBA trade was made official as Minnesota dealt Butler away to the Philadelphia 76ers for a package of multiple players.

-ESPN reported that the Timberwolves agreed to trade Butler to the 76ers which will partner him with a team that has numerous young and talented pieces.
+ESPN reported that the Timberwolves agreed to trade Butler to the 76ers, which will partner him with a team that has numerous young and talented pieces.
 Philly is playing well and has a record of 8-5 this season to sit in the third spot in the Eastern Conference, but this will officially give them a “Big Three.”

 Butler completes the trio in Philly that already included Ben Simmons and Joel Embiid, and it gives them a veteran leader on the floor as well as in the locker room.
 Along with Butler, Minnesota is also sending seven-foot center Justin Pattern to Philadelphia as part of the trade.